TigerHacks-Competition-Team/WilsonHacksWebsite/README.md

 ## Nav Bar
 The Nav Bar consists of a title on the left and an inline list of pages on the right.
 When you add a new page please update the Nav Bar page list in every file.

-The class 'current_page_item' specifies that it is the current page and should be set for every page and no class should be set in for the other pages.
+The class **current_page_item** specifies that it is the current page and should be set for every page and no class should be set in for the other pages.

 ## Home Page
 ### index.html